douglascraigschmidt/LiveLessons/Java8/README.md

   of the Comparator.comparing() factory method.

-. ex4 - This example shows how a Java 7 BiFunction lambda can be used to replace all the values of all keys in a HashMap.
+. ex4 - This example shows how a Java 7 BiFunction lambda can be used to replace all the values of all keys in a ConcurrentHashMap.
 It also contrasts the Java 8 BiFunction with a conventional Java 7 solution using a foreach loop.

 . ex5 - This example shows how a Java 8 Consumer interface can be used with forEach() to print out the values in a list by binding the